University of New Mexico School of Medicine: The school today

-The school is widely known for its Rural Medicine, Family Medicine and Primary Care Medicine programs.
+The school is widely known for its Rural Medicine, Family Medicine, and Primary Care Medicine programs.
 These programs are consistently ranked among the best nationally, with the Rural Medicine program consistently being ranked in the top five nationally.
-In 2015, U.S. News & World Report rated UNM 3rd in Rural Medicine, 10th in Family Medicine, and 35th in Primary Care.
+In 2023, U.S. News & World Report rated UNM 4th in Primary Care, 4th in Most Diverse Medical Schools, 2nd in Most Graduates Practicing in Medically Underserved Areas, 11th in Family Medicine, and 81st in Research.

 Additionally, the state-of-the-art Domenici Center for Health Sciences Education at the school has received attention for both the Leonard M. Napolitano Ph.D.
 Anatomical Education Center (anatomy lab) and the Interprofessional Healthcare Simulation Center (IHSC).
 The anatomy lab was named in recognition of Leonard Napolitano, an anatomist and a founding member of the School of Medicine in 1964.
 The IHSC is designed to simulate the provider experience using standardized patients and allows students to experience and practice clinical skills while not putting patients at risk.
 The IHSC is unique in that it houses four different simulations including Acute Care, In-Patient, Out-Patient, and Pharmacy.